§ 6910 Applicability.

 (a) This subchapter shall apply to all covered agencies as defined in § 6902(6) of this title.

-(b) Any organization, entity or person designated as the recipient of grant-in-aid shall be entitled to purchase material and/or nonprofessional services under any central contract negotiated by the Section during the fiscal year for which aid is appropriated, provided that:
+(b) Any organization, entity or person designated as the recipient of grant-in-aid shall be entitled to purchase material, nonprofessional services, or professional services under any central contract negotiated by the Section during the fiscal year for which aid is appropriated, provided that all of the following apply:

-(c) Any bona fide nonprofit organization, entity or person who is under contract with the State to provide goods and/or services shall be entitled to purchase materials and/or nonprofessional services under any central contract negotiated by the Section during the fiscal year for which said nonprofit contract is in effect, provided that:
+(c) Any bona fide nonprofit organization, entity, or person who is under contract with the State to provide goods or services shall be entitled to purchase materials, nonprofessional services, or professional services under any central contract negotiated by the Section during the fiscal year for which said nonprofit contract is in effect, provided that either of the following apply:

-(2) The organization, entity or person is a member in good standing of the Delaware Association of Nonprofit Agencies or a Delaware registered nonprofit corporation.
+(2) The organization, entity, or person is a member in good standing of the Delaware Alliance for Nonprofit Advancement or a Delaware registered nonprofit corporation.

 (a) The Section shall act as the exclusive contracting agent for all purchases of materiel and nonprofessional services not subject to the small purchasing procedures made by contracting agencies and as outlined in this subchapter and made by 2 or more covered agencies except for lodging and interstate and international travel and except as provided for in subsection (d) of this section.